-As I was getting to my computer so I could sit down and write this, before I forgot, I made my first apology.
+As I was getting to my computer so I could sit down and write this before I forgot, I made my first apology.
 I apologized to the end table that I repeatedly run in to with my toes.
-Yes, I am now apologizing to it, because I feel that I have caused it a lot of damage for jumping out in front of me all the time.
+Yes, I am now apologizing to it because I feel that I have caused it a lot of damage when it jumps out in front of me all the time.

-Now, on a serious note, I wanted to write a big apology, for those I have been abrupt with, rude, snippy, etc. Since I can’t remember things I have said or done to everyone I have come across that meant well, I just wanted to write one big apology and try to explain why I reacted the way I did.
+Now, on a serious note, I wanted to write a big apology: for those I have been abrupt with, rude, snippy, etc. Since I can’t remember all the things I have said or done to everyone I have come across that meant well, I just wanted to write one big apology and try to explain why I reacted the way I did.

-To the person that insisted on getting up to get something for me, when you saw me struggling at the end of the day, to get up and get moving after finally sitting down.
-If I was rude to you after you offered, I’m very sorry.
+To the person that insisted on getting up to get something for me when you saw me struggling at the end of the day.
+If I was rude to you after you offered to help me when I had trouble getting up and getting moving after finally sitting down, I’m very sorry.
 My emotions were not directed towards you.
 I’m mad at myself, my MS to be specific, for not allowing me to do what I so easily did before.
 Things people do so easily without a second thought or struggle.
 My reaction was probably a bit of jealousy also.